 One point that came up is the strong encouragement to ask questions rather than being fearful of authority.
 In general, when starting a new career, the quicker you can ask questions and get information, the quicker you can find success.

 If you haven't asked at least 5 questions about your role at the company in your first week, then you're not learning and probably not being productive.
 You might observe anxiety as a barrier.
-If you're there, then it's time to get help from a therapist or coach.
+If you're feeling this anxiety, then it might be time to get some extra help from a coach or therapist.

 By doing so you will have: